Best Hi-Fi Systems Buying Guide: Welcome to What Hi-Fi?'s round-up of the best hi-fi systems you can buy in 2019.

 We've rounded up a selection of options, at different price points, each with its own unique appeal.
-Needless to say, they all sound pretty special too.
+We've CD-playing options, Bluetooth-equipped systems for convenience and premium hi-fi systems compatible with a wide range of music streaming services from Spotify to Tidal.
+Needless to say, all the systems we list here sound pretty special too.

 You can buy it with or without Denon's own speakers.
 WIthout, the system is called RCD-M41DAB and sells for around £280.
 The speakers are dubbed SC-M41, and they're £100 a pair.
 Put the two together and you have the £380 D-M41DAB - we'd happily recommend Denon's speakers if you don't have your own already.

-A retro-styled exterior belies the exhaustive list of modern features packed within, and its sonic performance doesn’t disappoint either.
+A retro-styled exterior belies the exhaustive list of modern features packed within.
+The list includes Bluetooth support, internet radio and Spotify Connect.
+The Revo's sonic performance doesn’t disappoint either.
 Given its size (16.5 x 43 x 22cm) we think it would be most at ease in your living room or bedroom – somewhere with more space and preferably away from corners.

 Super by name, super by nature.
 If you have the space and are after a one-box system to do it all, this will do nicely.